-In April, 2009, Dr. Constantine Papadakis, a member of the Board of Directors since 2005, passed away unexpectedly.
-In July, 2009, Mr. Glanton, Chairman of the Corporate Governance Committee, recommended to the Corporate Governance Committee that Mr. Mario Mele, President of Fidelio Insurance Company, be appointed to the Board of Directors to fulfill the unexpired term of Dr. Papadakis on the Board of Directors.
+In April 2009, Dr. Constantine Papadakis, a member of the Board of Directors since 2005, passed away unexpectedly.
+In July 2009, Mr. Glanton, Chairman of the Corporate Governance Committee, recommended to the Corporate Governance Committee that Mr. Mario Mele, President of Fidelio Insurance Company, be appointed to the Board of Directors to fulfill the unexpired term of Dr. Papadakis on the Board of Directors.
 At its meeting on July 31, 2009, the Corporate Governance Committee unanimously approved the nomination of Mr. Mele for appointment to the Board of Directors and recommended his appointment to the Board of Directors.
 On August 4, 2009, the Board of Directors considered the qualifications of Mr. Mele and unanimously approved his appointment to the Board of Directors to the class of directors with terms expiring at the 2011 Annual Meeting of Shareholders, the meeting at which Dr. Papadakis' term would have expired.

-In accordance with the Company's Corporate Governance Guidelines, the Chairman of the Corporate Governance Committee reported to the Corporate Governance Committee that Richard L. Smoot, William P. Hankowsky and Andrew J. Sordoni III, the three directors with terms expiring at the 2010 Annual Meeting would be willing to serve on the Board of Directors if re-elected.
+In accordance with the Company's Corporate Governance Guidelines, the Chairman of the Corporate Governance Committee reported to the Corporate Governance Committee that Mary C. Carroll, Mario Mele and Ellen T. Ruff, the three directors with terms expiring at the 2011 Annual Meeting would be willing to serve on the Board of Directors if re-elected.
 The Corporate Governance Committee reviewed the qualifications of the three directors in relation to the criteria for candidates for nomination for election to the Board of Directors under the Company's Corporate Governance Guidelines.
-The Corporate Governance Committee voted to recommend to the Board of Directors, and the Board of Directors approved, the nomination of Mr. Smoot, Mr. Hankowsky and Mr. Sordoni for election to the class of directors to be elected at the 2010 Annual Meeting.
+Mr. Glanton recommended to the Corporate Governance Committee, the Corporate Governance Committee voted to recommend to the Board of Directors, and the Board of Directors approved, the nomination of Ms. Carroll, Mr. Mele and Ms. Ruff for election to the class of directors to be elected at the 2011 Annual Meeting.

-Therefore, three directors, Mr. Smoot, Mr. Hankowsky and Mr. Sordoni, will stand for election by a plurality of the votes cast at the 2010 Annual Meeting, and six directors will continue to serve until either the 2011 or 2012 Annual Meetings, depending on the period remaining in each of their terms.
-At the 2010 Annual Meeting, proxies in the accompanying form, properly executed, will be voted for the election of the three nominees listed below, unless authority to do so has been withheld in the manner specified in the instructions on the proxy card or the record holder does not have discretionary voting power under the NYSE rules (see "Voting At The Meeting - Broker Non-Votes" on page 2).
+Therefore, three directors, Ms. Carroll, Mr. Mele and Ms. Ruff, will stand for election by a plurality of the votes cast at the 2011 Annual Meeting, and six directors have terms ending at either the 2012 or 2013 Annual Meetings, depending on the period remaining in each of their terms.
+At the 2011 Annual Meeting, proxies in the accompanying form, properly executed, will be voted for the election of the three nominees listed below, unless authority to do so has been withheld in the manner specified in the instructions on the proxy card or the record holder does not have discretionary voting power under the NYSE rules (see "Voting At The Meeting - Broker Non-Votes" on page 2).
 Discretionary authority is reserved to cast votes for the election of a substitute should any nominee be unable or unwilling to serve as a director.
 Each nominee has stated his willingness to serve and the Company believes that the nominees will be available to serve.

-The Board of Directors recommends that the shareholders vote FOR the election of Mr. Smoot, Mr. Hankowsky and Mr. Sordoni as directors.
+The Board of Directors unanimously recommends that the shareholders vote FOR the election of Ms. Carroll, Mr. Mele and Ms. Ruff as directors.